 Make it Fun

 Keeping it interesting and unpredictable is always a key to get your toddler to eat.
 You can experiment with shapes, color, and textures.
 Maybe arrange the food to look like a face or a recognizable shape.
 Cookie cutters are useful for cutting fruits and vegetables into stars or moons.
 You can give silly names to foods like little trees for broccoli or the leaves for spinach.

 For presentation, I like to use plates that have multiple compartments like a bento box style to help them navigate through the food.
-You’re basically trying make it more appealing to them.
+This will be a hit when the other kids see your toddler’s lunch at daycare.
+You’re basically trying to make it more appealing to them.
 A change in environment sometimes works.
 Take it outside for a patio meal or a picnic.
 Fresh air can be a motivating factor.